Privacy Breach Guidelines for Trustees

 Sometimes the privacy breach involves an employee or contractor who purposely accessed personal health information of individuals without a need to know.
 The following are steps or items to consider when investigating this type of breach:

-- Record details of how the breach came to light.
-Gather relevant materials.
+- record details of how the breach came to light;

-- Interview the employee in question.
-Establish if the employee may have shared their user account and identification and routinely logs out of account.
+- interview the employee in question (establish if the employee may have shared their user account and identification and routinely logged out of account);

-- Decide if the identity of the employee in question will be disclosed to the affected individual when providing notification.
+- decide if the identity of the employee in question will be disclosed to the affected individual when providing notification; and/or

 The IPC recommends that a trustee share any discipline measures taken against an employee who has snooped (without revealing the identity of the individual) to the rest of the employees in the organization and the affected individuals.
-Please also include any details of employee discipline in your Investigation Report to the IPC.
+Please also include any details of employee discipline when reporting details of the breach to the IPC.